blakemcbride/Acme/README.md

    Plan 9 commands and tools have been stripped out.
 What remains is acme and the libraries it depends on.

+8. **Built-in Win command** — Type `Win` in a tag bar and middle-click it to open an interactive shell session inside an acme window.
+   Commands are typed directly into the buffer and executed by pressing Enter.
+Output appears inline.
+This replaces the original Plan 9 `win` program, which required 9P infrastructure.

 ## Building

 ### Prerequisites